Sena railway

-Sena railway, also called Shire Highlands railway, Dondo-Malawi railway and North-South Malawi railway, is a railway that connects Dondo, Mozambique, to Chipata, in Zambia.
-It is c.
-1000 km long, in a 1067 mm gauge.
+The Sena railway, also called the Dondo-Malawi railway, and encompassing the Shire Highlands railway and the North-South Malawi railway, is a railway that connects Dondo, Mozambique, to Mchinji in Malawi and Chipata in Zambia.
+It is c.1000 km long, in a 1067 mm gauge.
+It connects to the Nacala Railway at Nkaya and Moatize, and to the Machipanda line from Beira to Zimbabwe at Dondo.

-On the Mozambican stretch, between Dondo and Vila Nova de Fronteira, the managing company is Mozambique Ports and Railways (CFM); on the Malawian stretch, between the cities of Marka and Mchinji, the administration is done by the company Central East African Railways (CEAR).
+On the Mozambican stretch between Dondo and Vila Nova de Fronteira, and on the two branch lines, the managing company is Mozambique Ports and Railways (CFM); on the Malawian stretch, between the cities of Marka and Mchinji, the administration is done by the company Central East African Railways (CEAR).
 In the short stretch in the territory of Zambia, between the cities of Mwami and Chipata, the railway is controlled by the company Zambia Railways (ZR).

 Its main maritime logistics facilities are at the port of Beira and port of Nacala.

 History

 Initially the Sena railway had the function of connecting the Protectorate of Nyasaland (currently Malawi) from north to south, using waterways to reach seaports.

 Construction

 In 1901, the Shire Highlands Railway Company was formed in Blantyre by British investors.
-He soon obtained a concession to build a railway connecting Nsanje, on the Shire River (at the southernmost point of the protectorate), to Mangochi, at the southern end of Lake Malawi, via Chiromo and Blantyre.
+They soon obtained a concession to build a railway connecting Nsanje, on the Shire River (at the southernmost point of the protectorate), to Mangochi, at the southern end of Lake Malawi, via Chiromo and Blantyre.
 The first section of this line, between Nsanje and Chiromo, was opened to traffic on 1 September 1904.
 The contract for the construction of a branch was awarded to the British South Africa Company, connecting Chindio and Nsanje, the latter becoming an important waterway connection port with the maritime city of Beira.
 The irregular river flow in the region — sometimes with large and destructive floods, sometimes with severe droughts — made safe navigation almost impossible, causing this option to be discarded and the continuation of a railway line to Quelimane to be abandoned.

 The effective planning of what is currently the Sena railway would only begin in 1912, when a common understanding was signed between Nyasaland and the Portuguese administration in Mozambique, for the construction of a railway line that would connect Beira to the African Great Lakes.

 Reopening of part of the section between Blantyre and Salima, in 1959, around the village of Changalume.